 - a realistic look at marine biology as a career

 - an opportunity to fulfill your school's community service requirements

 - staff discounts and privileges

 How to Apply

-Application packets for the 2015 Student Summer Program will be available through the Science Department in local high schools in late October 2014.
+Applications for the 2016 Student Summer Program will be available through the Science Department in local high schools in late October, 2015.
 Applications are not available on line.
 For further information about the program, please call the Volunteer office at 410-576-3886.

 Back to the Top